niko-rodrigue/deviser/README.md

 ## Using Deviser for Java Code Generation ##

-There is command line version of the function that can be used to invoke the deviser functionality on the XML file.
+There is command line version of the function that can be used to invoke the deviser functionality for generating Java/JSBML code from the XML file.
 This is the deviser.py file found in the generator directory.

     deviser.py [--generatejsbml][--latex] input-file.xml